 - These Halloween clip art images are primarily designed for use on the Web.
 You can try printing them, but the results may not be great (but it doesn't hurt to try).
 I drew all these images several years ago.

-- Dixie Allen, Guide to About.com Clip Art, has a beautiful collection of Halloween images including pumpkins and jack-o-lanterns, witches, and random bats, ghosts, skeletons, and more.
+- Dixie Allan, About.com Clip Art Expert, has a beautiful collection of Halloween images including pumpkins and jack-o-lanterns, witches, and random bats, ghosts, skeletons, and more.

 - Don't overlook the images in these miscellaneous and Halloween dingbat fonts.
 Type them up in your graphics software then color them in shades of Halloween.

 Design Tip: Don't clutter your cards or posters with too many cute graphics.
 Repeat one good image several times to add impact rather than throwing in every witch, pumpkin, bat, or ghost that you find.
 When using different images, keep the style similar — woodcut, modern, sketched, etc.

 - Dripping Blood Fonts may look slightly melted or as if they've been dipped in a pool of blood.
 But remember, fonts are not in color.
 You'll have to add the blood red yourself.

 - Flaming Fonts can put some sizzle in your holidays too.

 - Harry Potter Fonts weave a magical spell any time of year but are especially popular for Halloween.